simon-toogood/eleos/README.md

 # Eleos - A Python interface to NEMESIS

 Please note, this is a WIP project and features may be added/removed at any time.
-It is absolutely *not* guarunteed to be backward compatible until it has matured significantly
+It is absolutely *not* guarunteed to be backward compatible until it has matured significantly.

 ## Documentation